Investing in property has grown in popularity for

 The final check and one of the most important ones will be to research what their customers say about their service.
 Word of mouth is particularly strong and now you can use the internet to check whether they actually carry out all the marketing, professional service and whether they always easy to get hold of when you need to contact them.

 If you would like to speak with us regarding the letting or purchase of an investment property our staff are all trained to handle both aspects of selling and letting and would be we would be delighted to hear from you.

-You can contact our Customer Services Team until 10pm, 7 days a week on 0333 0146 140 or visit our website to find your local office contact details.
+You can contact our Customer Experience Team until 9pm, 7 days a week on 0333 0146 140 or visit our website to find your local office contact details.